steqeq/0000/docs/reference/openmp/openmp.md

 b = b + 1.0;
 ```

-### AddressSanitizer (ASan) tool
+### AddressSanitizer tool

-ASan is a memory error detector tool utilized by applications to
+AddressSanitizer (ASan) is a memory error detector tool utilized by applications to
 detect various errors ranging from spatial issues such as out-of-bound access to
 temporal issues such as use-after-free.
 The AOMP compiler supports ASan for AMD
 GPUs with applications written in both HIP and OpenMP.